satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 advances in computing resources by which results are obtained and advances in media by which results are disseminated.

-In contrast, during open source software development, the typical review process for programs (code review) during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
+In contrast, during open source software development, the typical code review is open, collaborative, and interactive, engaging many participants with varying levels of expertise.
 There is a clear process by which comments get addressed and new code gets integrated into the main project.
 An example workflow for accepting code patches into the Google Android project is shown in Figure 1.
 Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.
 These code review systems also take advantage of some of the latest technologies and have the potential to be used for publication review.
 Despite all of these differences, the